denny/ShinyCMS-ruby/docs/Developers/helpers.md

 # ShinyCMS Developer Documentation

-## Helpers
+## Supporting code: helpers

-There are a number of helpers included with the project.
-These have two main purposes:

-1. They provide common usage patterns.
-This should make it easier for plugin developers to build new features that [work similarly](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) to the existing features.

-2. They provide easy-to-use wrappers around common uses of a model from a view (at the same time as adding some isolation and abstraction for such interactions).
+Most of the helpers provide formatters, presentation logic, or wrappers around common uses of a model from a view (adding some much-needed isolation/abstraction in this last case).

-Hopefully the view helpers will make it easier for people to build themes even if they're not hugely familiar with ActiveRecord).
+Hopefully they will make it easier for people to build themes even if they're not hugely familiar with ActiveRecord).
 For example, this code using a helper:
 `<% posts = recent_blog_posts( 5 ) %>`
 returns the same results as this code using a model:
 `<% posts = ShinyBlog::Post.readonly.recent.limit( 5 ) %>`

 ### From core plugin